KP824/demo-repo2/README.md

 We're checking to see if we can create a repo locally and then commit it to our repository on GitHub.

-# Woo Hooo part Three!!!
+# Woo Hooo part Four!!!

 We're currently learning how to create branches locally and understanding their proper use cases.
 1. Open index.html in your browser.